 - debtor from an employer within 60 days before the filing of the petition, with redaction of all but the last four digits of the debtor's social-security number or individual taxpayer-identification number; and - (F) a record of any interest that the debtor has in an account or program of the type specified in §521(c) of the Code. - (2) An individual debtor in a chapter 7 case shall file a statement of intention as required by §521(a) of the Code, prepared as prescribed by the appropriate Official Form.
-A copy of the statement of intention shall be served on the trustee and the creditors named in the statement on or before the filing of the statement. - (3) Unless the United States trustee has determined that the credit counseling requirement of §109(h) does not apply in the district, an individual debtor must file a statement of compliance with the credit counseling requirement, prepared as prescribed by the appropriate Official Form which must include one of the following: - (A) an attached certificate and debt repayment plan, if any, required by \$521(b): - (B) a statement that the debtor has received the credit counseling briefing required by §109(h)(1) but does not have the certificate required by §521(b); - (C) a certification under §109(h)(3); or - (D) a request for a determination by the court under §109(h)(4). - (4) Unless §707(b)(2)(D) applies, an individual debtor in a chapter 7 case shall file a statement of current monthly income prepared as prescribed by the appropriate Official Form, and, if the current monthly income exceeds the median family income for the applicable state and household size, the information, including calculations, required by §707(b), prepared as prescribed by the appropriate Official Form. - (5) An individual debtor in a chapter 11 case shall file a statement of current monthly income, prepared as prescribed by the appropriate Official Form. - (6) A debtor in a chapter 13 case shall file a statement of current monthly income, prepared as prescribed by the appropriate Official Form, and, if the current monthly income exceeds the median family income for the applicable state and household size, a calculation of disposable income made in accordance with § 1325(b)(3), prepared as prescribed by the appropriate Official Form. - (7) An individual debtor in a chapter 7 or chapter 13 case shall file a statement of completion of a course concerning personal financial management, prepared as prescribed by the appropriate Official Form.
-An individual debtor shall file the statement in a chapter 11 case in which §1141(d)(3) applies. - (8) If an individual debtor in a chapter 11, 12, or 13 case has claimed an exemption under §522(b)(3)(A) in property of the kind described in §522(p)(1) with a value in excess of the amount set out in §522(q)(1), the debtor shall file a statement as to whether there is any proceeding pending in which the debtor may be found guilty of a felony of a kind described in 522(q)(1)(A) or found liable for a debt of the kind described in 522(q)(1)(B).
+A copy of the statement of intention shall be served on the trustee and the creditors named in the statement on or before the filing of the statement. - (3) Unless the United States trustee has determined that the credit counseling requirement of §109(h) does not apply in the district, an individual debtor must file a statement of compliance with the credit counseling requirement, prepared as prescribed by the appropriate Official Form which must include one of the following: - (A) an attached certificate and debt repayment plan, if any, required by §521(b); - (B) a statement that the debtor has received the credit counseling briefing required by §109(h)(1) but does not have the certificate required by §521(b); - (C) a certification under §109(h)(3); or - (D) a request for a determination by the court under §109(h)(4). - (4) Unless \$707(b)(2)(D) applies, an individual debtor in a chapter 7 case shall file a statement of current monthly income prepared as prescribed by the appropriate Official Form, and, if the current monthly income exceeds the median family income for the applicable state and household size, the information, including calculations, required by \$707(b), prepared as prescribed by the appropriate Official Form. - (5) An individual debtor in a chapter 11 case shall file a statement of current monthly income, prepared as prescribed by the appropriate Official Form. - (6) A debtor in a chapter 13 case shall file a statement of current monthly income, prepared as prescribed by the appropriate Official Form, and, if the current monthly income exceeds the median family income for the applicable state and household size, a calculation of disposable income made in accordance with § 1325(b)(3), prepared as prescribed by the appropriate Official Form. - (7) Unless an approved provider of an instructional course concerning personal financial management has notified the court that a debtor has completed the course after filing the petition: - (A) An individual debtor in a chapter 7 or chapter 13 case shall file a statement of completion of the course, prepared as prescribed by the appropriate Official Form; and - (B) An individual debtor in a chapter 11 case shall file the statement if §1141(d)(3) applies. - (8) If an individual debtor in a chapter 11, 12, or 13 case has claimed an exemption under

+$\S522(b)(3)(A)$ in property of the kind described in $\S522(p)(1)$ with a value in excess of the amount set out in $\S522(q)(1)$, the debtor shall file a statement as to whether there is any proceeding pending in which the debtor may be found guilty of a felony of a kind described in $\S522(q)(1)(A)$ or found liable for a debt of the kind described in $\S522(q)(1)(B)$.